theNorstroem/spectools/documentation/content/posts/hello.md

 +++
-title = "Hello"
+title = "Hey"
-description = "hello world"
+description = "Initial documentation"
-tags = ["FIDL"]
+#tags = ["Spectools"]
-date = "2020-11-10"
+date = "2020-11-15"
-#categories = ["FIDL"]
+#categories = ["Spectools"]
 +++

 # Initial documentation

-Hi and welcome to the first version of the FIDL documentation.
-If you have some issues, found typos and have suggestions, feel free to open an [issue](https://github.com/theNorstroem/fidl-docs/issues) or better make a pull request.
+Hi and welcome to the first version of the spectools documentation.
+If you have some issues, found typos and have suggestions, feel free to open an [issue](https://github.com/theNorstroem/spectools/issues) or better make a pull request.